-- Clinical dieticians provide nutritional services for patients in institutions like hospitals and nursing homes.
+- Clinical dietitians provide nutritional services for patients in institutions like hospitals and nursing homes.
 They assess the patient’s nutritional needs, develop nutritional plans, evaluate results and work with the doctors and medical team assigned to the patient.

-- Management dieticians are responsible for directing large-scale meal planning and preparation in health care facilities, company cafeterias, prisons and schools.
+- Management dietitians are responsible for directing large-scale meal planning and preparation in health care facilities, company cafeterias, prisons and schools.
 They hire and train other workers, enforce sanitation and safety rules, create budgets and purchase food and supplies.